David Dukes: Theater

 Dukes had considerable stage experience, first appearing on Broadway in 1971.
 He later appeared in a revival of Molière's The School for Wives.
 Dukes' theatrical roles included as Dracula, Doctor Frankenstein, and Antonio Salieri in the original production of Amadeus, replacing Ian McKellen.
 He also replaced John Lithgow in the original production of David Henry Hwang's play M. Butterfly, and he received a Tony nomination in 1980 for best featured actor in a play for Bent.
 In 1998, he was one of the three characters in a London West End production of 'Art' with Stacy Keach and George Wendt.

 Audio

 David Dukes recorded several audiobooks, including Philip Roth's unabridged Sabbath’s Theater and Isaac Asimov's unabridged Prelude to Foundation.

 Personal life and death

-Dukes was married to Carol Muske-Dukes.
+Dukes was married to author and poet Carol Muske-Dukes.

-He died of a heart attack on October 9, 2000, in Spanaway, Washington, while on location shooting the Stephen King miniseries Rose Red.
+He died of a heart attack on October 9, 2000, in Spanaway, Washington, while on location shooting the Stephen King miniseries Rose Red, which is dedicated to his memory.
 Dukes is interred in the Forest Lawn Memorial Park Cemetery in Glendale, California.

 The season four episode "You Had Me at Goodbye" of Dawson's Creek, which aired on November 15, 2000, and in which Dukes appeared, is dedicated to his memory.